The New Family Divide: How Can Technology Impact Family Time?Nov 15, 2023

 - Decreased face-to-face communication.
 As children and parents become glued to various types of technology, it can result in decreased in-person communication and relationship-building among family members.

 - Change in influencers.
-With friends and strangers being so accessible and children sharing less information with parents, children may turn to friends or strangers for advice instead of going to parents.
+With friends and strangers being so accessible and children sharing less information with parents, children may turn to friends or strangers for advice instead of going to their parents.

 - Distanced communication.
 It’s easy to become distracted by text messages, emails, and social media updates.
 When conversations between family members are constantly interrupted by technology, it is difficult to “be in the moment.”
 This can lead children to share less information with parents as well.